 At the law firm of Joshua M. Bloom & Associates, P.C., we represent the victims of employment discrimination in Pittsburgh and Western Pennsylvania.
-We offer a free initial consultation to evaluate your case and explain your options.
+We offer an initial consultation to evaluate your case and explain your options.

 What Is Employment Discrimination?

 Employment discrimination is an adverse employment action based on your age, race, gender, disability, national origin, sexual orientation (some locations), religion or pregnancy.
 Examples of adverse actions include:

 - Judging your performance by a higher standard